 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine may be given through a needle placed in one of your veins or as a shot into a muscle.
+This medicine is given as a shot into one of your muscles or through a needle placed in a vein.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how colistimethate works.
 Tell your doctor if you are taking any of the following: